 The Data Behind Hybrid Success

-The evidence supporting hybrid work has become increasingly robust.
-A comprehensive 2025 meta-analysis examining over 200 studies found that:
+The evidence supporting hybrid work has become increasingly strong. a detailed 2025 meta-analysis examining over 200 studies found that:

 1. Productivity in well-implemented hybrid arrangements equals or exceeds fully in-office work, with the largest gains observed in roles requiring deep focused work